the-big-l/pro-piano/README.md

 ## Features

 - Play the piano by clicking on the keys
-- Select notes to be played by the piano
+- Select notes to be played by the piano by clicking and dragging
-- Start, stop, and reset your tune
+- Ability to start, stop, and reset your tune
 - Elegant styling

 ### Piano